January 7, 2023 By Daryl Moon

-This allows API calls to be configured and used from within flows, a true game changer for integrating external data into a flow and enriching Salesforce records.
+Allowing API calls to be configured and used from within flows, perfect for integrating external data into a flow and enriching Salesforce records.

-The inspiration for this article comes from a video https://www.youtube.com/watch?v=Zk47mwYyi14 made by Andy Engin Utkan and Josh Dayment.
+The inspiration for this article comes from this video made by Andy Engin Utkan and Josh Dayment.
 Thanks to these two, I was able to replicate their example and then build a completely different one.
 Thanks guys!

 Get the weather for Lead records